EDI Mapping App Case Study

 What is EDI Mapping?

-EDI (Electronic Data Interchange) mapping is the behind-the-scenes process that connects one business’s eCommerce or ERP platform to another’s eProcurement system, allowing them to exchange structured business documents automatically and accurately.
+EDI (Electronic Data Interchange) mapping is the behind-the-scenes process that connects one business’s eCommerce platform to another’s eProcurement system, allowing them to exchange structured business documents automatically and accurately.
 This gives buyers an experience not unlike purchasing on Amazon, but using pre-negotiated contracts and prices.

 EDI mapping always involves three components: